igumnoff/shiva/README.md

 ![shiva](logo.png)

-Shiva library: Implementation in Rust of a parser and generator for documents of any type
+**Shiva library: Implementation in Rust of a parser and generator for documents of any type**

-Current status of Shiva library:
+## Supported document types

 | Document type | Parse | Generate |
 |---------------|-------|----------|